Field research projects around the world that engage members of the public as citizen-scientist participants

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Leaders of Research Projects.
-Earthwatch makes grants to leaders (i.e., principal investigators) of field projects that fall within its its research themes: ocean ecosystems; freshwater ecosystems; terrestrial ecosystems; urban ecosystems; and sustainable agriculture and forests ecosystems.
-The projects rely on Earthwatch volunteers for data collection, monitoring, and other research-related tasks.
+Earthwatch funds scientists (i.e., Principal Investigators) conducting field research that fall within its research themes.
+The projects rely on Earthwatch participants for data collection, monitoring, and other research-related tasks.

 About how to apply